canjs/canjs/index.md

 Ontop of jQuery, CanJS is 8.2k.
 Here's some other frameworks for comparison:

  - Backbone 8.3kb (with Underscore.js)
  - Angular 24kb
  - Knockout 13kb
  - Ember 37kb
  - Batman 15kb

-Note: Size is not everything.
+__Size is not everything__.
 It really is what's inside that counts.
+And that's where we think CanJS really delivers a lot of bang for your buck.

 ### Engineering